Expanding The Carpentries Community in California

 What To Do In Your Community

 Just as Carpentries Instructors never teach alone, those looking to expand their Carpentries community should look for enthusiastic partners and collaborators.
 Is there a member library in your region?
 Are there badged instructors nearby?
 Can you find someone on the #libraries channel in the Carpentries slack to work with?
 Once you have your team, consider organizing a workshop for other librarians in your community.
-Remember that self-organized workshops are free, and that there are even more opportunities to collaborate and co-teach in the virtual environment.
+Remember that Self-Organised workshops are free, and that there are even more opportunities to collaborate and co-teach in the virtual environment.
 Ask workshop attendees to brainstorm how they will implement their new data skills into their library work, and encourage them to pursue Instructor Training.
 Spread the word to your colleagues and library leadership with our Carpentries overview handouts for library directors and librarians.
 Finally, consider formalizing a regional partnership by splitting the cost and benefit of a Carpentries membership.

 As the Carpentries community expands in California’s academic libraries we have a tremendous opportunity to partner with the public and special librarians in our area, and to promote Carpentries training in our larger regional networks and national organizations.
 Together we can make crucial computational training accessible to our colleagues and to everyone in the communities that we serve.